 Please visit the Safer Roads NSW website to find out why speed cameras work, see where speed cameras are currently located and have your say to suggest a location for a speed camera or comment on speed limits and speed limit signs in NSW.
 The comments and suggestions collected through the Safer Roads NSW website, together with crash data and other road safety information will help to prioritise future locations for speed cameras in NSW.

-For information relating to rail, bus, ferry and light rail trips, members of the public can call the NSW Government Transport Information Line on 131 500 (available 24 hours, 7 days a week).
 TfNSW welcomes feedback regarding the services it provides as well as about general transport services or issues.
-Customers can visit the www.transportnsw.info webpage for information on transport services (including real-time status alerts), or to ask questions, provide feedback on a service or make a complaint.
+Customers can visit the www.transportnsw.info webpage for information on transport services (including real-time status alerts), or to ask questions, provide feedback on a service, make a complaint or plan their trip.

 Please visit the Tomorrow’s Sydney website to find out more about both the long-term objectives and short-term construction impacts of our major infrastructure projects, as well as the latest information as the transformation progresses, including trip planning advice for motorists, public transport customers and commercial drivers.